tomaszmichalak/experience-manager-learn.en/help/dispatcher-tutorial/chapter-1.md

 In our example, the component was rendered and cached at 23:59.
 Now the image has been changed let's say at 00:00.
 The component _would_ generate a new fingerprinted URL in its markup.

-You might think it should…  but it doesn't.
+You might think it _should_…  but it doesn't.
 As only the binary of the image has been changed and the including page was not touched, re-rendering of the HTML markup is not required.
-So, the dispatcher serves the page with the old fingerprint, and thus the old version of the image.
+So, the Dispatcher serves the page with the old fingerprint, and thus the old version of the image.

 ![Image component more recent than referenced image, no fresh fingerprint rendered.](assets/chapter-1/recent-image-component.png)
 *Image component more recent than referenced image, no fresh fingerprint rendered.*